jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 algebras is an interesting concept which can be used to model our data type.

-The category of F-algebras constitutes F-algebra as objects and the F-algebra homomorphisms, the morphisms.
+The category of F-algebras constitutes F-algebras as objects and the F-algebra homomorphisms, the morphisms.
 The category can be used to model how the data structure i.e. lists or trees can be transformed.
-The initial algebra of the category corresponds to our initial data structure and the algebras corresponds to the function that can be performed on the data structure.
+The initial algebra of the category corresponds to our initial data structure and the algebras correspond to the function that can be performed on the data structure.

 It is interesting to see that the category of `Hask` does NOT form a